deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``cohort_id``
      - integer
-     - The numeric ID of the cohort group.
+     - The numeric ID of the cohort.
    * - ``cohort_name``
      - string
-     - The display name of the cohort group.
+     - The display name of the cohort.

 ``edx.cohort.user_added``
 *********************************

-When a user is added to a cohort group, the server emits an ``edx.cohort.user_added`` event.
-Members of the course team can add users to cohort groups individually or by uploading a CSV file of student cohort group assignments.
-The system automatically adds a user to the default cohort group or a cohort group included in the course's ``auto_cohort_groups`` setting if the user accesses course content that is divided by cohort but has not yet been assigned to a cohort group.
+When a user is added to a cohort, the server emits an ``edx.cohort.user_added`` event.
+Members of the course team can add users to cohorts individually or by uploading a .csv file of student cohort assignments.
+The system automatically adds a user to the default cohort or a cohort included in the course's ``auto_cohort_groups`` setting if the user accesses course content that is divided by cohort but has not yet been assigned to a cohort.

 Additional events are emitted when members of the course team interact with the Instructor Dashboard to add a user to a group.
 See :ref:`instructor_cohort_events`.

 **Event Source**: Server